arnabganguly/Kafkaconnect/README.md

 Below is a representative architecture of how **Kafka Connect** is  is deployed on an HDInsight Managed Kafka Cluster in **distributed mode**.
 Note that the Kafka Connect cluster may be deployed on a set of edge nodes.
-Edges nodes can be added to an HDInsight cluster either at the time of creation or post creation. can be added or deleted from the cluster and this functionality can be used to scale the size of the Kafka Connect cluster.
+Edges nodes can be added to an HDInsight cluster [either at the time of creation](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apps-use-edge-node#add-an-edge-node-when-creating-a-cluster) or [post creation](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apps-use-edge-node#add-an-edge-node-to-an-existing-cluster).
+The number of Edge nodes can be scaled up or down on an existing cluster and this functionality can be used to scale the size of the Kafka Connect cluster.

 ![HDInsight Kafka Schema Registry](https://github.com/arnabganguly/Kafkaconnect/blob/master/images/Pic1.png)